Tips for Improving Your Learning Agility

 So, if you want to increase your performance — and your long-term potential — you can boost your learning agility in several ways.

 With improved learning agility, you’re able to make the most out of your experiences.
-As you build the habits that help you figure things out as you go, you will improve how you navigate new and difficult situations and increase your contribution to your organization.
+As you build the habits that help you figure things out as you go, you’ll improve how you navigate new and difficult situations and increase your contribution to your organization.

-To excel at learning from experience and to succeed in changing times, follow our 4 tips for improving your learning agility:
+To excel at learning from experience and to succeed in changing times, follow our 4 tips for learning agility:

 - Embrace the challenge of the unfamiliar; don’t just go through the motions.
 If you react to the new learning opportunity by staying close to your comfort zone, you minimize struggle and discomfort — and you also miss out on the corresponding rebound in growth and performance.
 The end result is that you’re pretty much the way you were before, and the full power of the new experience is lost.

 - Don’t get stuck on first solutions.
-We often choose the first solution to come to mind, rather than taking time to consider whether it is truly the optimal course over the long term.
-By trying out new approaches, you can uncover ways of doing things that could save time and energy and surface new learning that may otherwise have not been considered.
+We often choose the first solution to come to mind, rather than taking time to consider whether it’s truly the optimal course over the long term.
+By trying out new approaches, you can uncover ways of doing things that could save time and energy and surface new learning that may otherwise haven’t been considered.
 Look beyond the obvious or the easy.
 Bring in other points of view.
 Find another way to understand the problem.
 Approach it from a different angle.
-If you are typically data-driven, seek out stories or go get some hands-on, action-driven insight.
+If you’re typically data-driven, seek out stories or go get some hands-on, action-driven insight.
 For each problem you face, challenge yourself to come up with new solutions, even if seemingly tried and trusted ones exist.

 - Make it a habit to push for new ideas — the less traditional, the better.
-When faced with a challenge, ask yourself 2 questions: What is holding me back from trying something new and different?
-And, If these constraints were not in place, how would I approach this situation differently?
+When faced with a challenge, ask yourself 2 questions: What’s holding me back from trying something new and different?
+If these constraints weren’t in place, how would I approach this situation differently?

-- Hone Your Sense-Making.
 In today’s high-stakes, complex, ambiguous, and fast-moving situations, you don’t have the luxury of time.
 You need to dive in and start making things happen.
 This means you need to take an active approach to making sense of the new challenges you face.
 Be curious and willing to experiment.
 Ask “Why?”
-“How?” and “Why not?”
+“How? and “Why not?”

-- Ask questions to understand, not to be understood.
-Really actively listen to what others are saying and trust that you will have a response when they have finished talking.
+- Really actively listen to understand what others are saying, and trust that you’ll have a response when they’ve finished talking.

 - When you find yourself feeling stressed, pause.
-Don’t just say or do the first thing that comes to your head — when facing leadership stress, take a moment to consider what is really required.
+Don’t just say or do the first thing that comes to your head — when facing leadership stress, take a moment to consider what’s really required.

 - Find another way to understand a problem.
 Utilize multiple techniques, engage different senses, and tap into your emotions to wrest understanding, insight, and meaning from the experience.
-Elevated sense-making is essential for high-potential leaders.
+Elevated sense-making is an essential skill to develop for high-potential leaders.

 - Ask for feedback and be open to criticism.
 Find someone who you trust to give you open and honest feedback.
-Show that you are open to the process by only asking clarifying questions.
+Show that you’re open to the process by only asking clarifying questions.
 Take time to think about what happened and what you’re learning.
-View feedback as a gift that someone is giving you.
-You may not like it, and it may be uncomfortable, but there is value in it nonetheless.
-Regardless of the other party’s motivations for giving you feedback, there is always the opportunity to learn something about yourself.
+View feedback as a gift that someone’s giving you.
+You may not like it, and it may be uncomfortable, but there’s value in it nonetheless.
+Regardless of the other party’s motivations for giving you feedback, there’s always the opportunity to learn something about yourself.

 - Don’t overthink.
 Under pressure, you probably feel the urge to get things done quickly.
 Ironically, consciously searching your mind for ideas and solutions closes us off to both the wisdom of others and our own experience.
 Inspiration often comes from the unconscious; being open to this can spark new ideas and strengthen performance.
 Be a flexible leader and don’t shy away from experimentation as you venture into new territory.